owntracks/booklet/docs/tech/json.md

 ## `_type=waypoints`
-The app can export a list of configured waypoints to the endpoint.
+The app can export a list of configured waypoints to the endpoint `../waypoints` (plural).

 ```json
 {